justinrgarrard/USEduData/README.md

 A compilation of several education databases, summarized into a single file (states_all.csv).

-**NOTE**: Project is in development.

-**NOTE**: Data is too large for a GitHub repo.
-Working on a hosting solution.

 ### Overview

 The data is broken down into three main categories:

 * **Demographics**:
-A breakdown of students enrolled in schools by age, race, and gender.
+A breakdown of students enrolled in schools by age (TODO: race and gender).

 * **Financial Status**:
 A breakdown of school districts by revenue and expenditure.